cnorick/curse-of-strahd-notes/Locations/The Wizard of Wines (W).md

 - use 3 [[Twig Blight Swarm Statblock]], each containing about 8 twig blights
 - use [[Druid Assailant Statblock]]

+### W14.
+Wine Cellar
+- In the winery's heyday, the wine cellar was packed with barrels awaiting shipment, but those days are long gone.

+>Wooden pillars and beams support the ten-foot-high ceiling of this ice-cold cellar, which is split in two by a five-foot-thick brick wall.
+A thin mist covers the floor.
+Each half of the cellar features an eight-foot tall wooden partition that doubles as a wine rack.
+The western rack stands empty, but the eastern one is half filled with wine bottles.

+- Unless they have been drawn outside, five needle blights and one druid (NE male human) lurk in the eastern portion of the cellar.
+If they are here when the characters enter that part of the cellar, read:

+>Something moves behind the eastern wine rack.
+Through the holes, you glimpse a half dozen humanoid figures, one with a full rack of antlers.
+You hear a gravelly voice mutter the words of a spell.

+- On his first turn, from behind the wine rack, the druid casts a thunderwave spell, which shatters 1d20+10 of the wine bottles as it resounds throughout the cellar.
+The druid then orders the needle blights to attack.

+- The cellar gets markedly colder the closer one gets to the north wall.
+Against that wall in the eastern portion of the cellar rest three frosty barrels containing Purple Grapemash No. 3, a fact that is emblazoned on each barrel's side.
+A single bottle of Purple Grapemash No. 3 lies on the flagstone floor in the western half of the cellar.

+- The wine rack in the eastern half of the cellar holds forty bottles, the labels of which show that the wine is the winery's Red Dragon Crush.

+- A secret door between the two halves of the wine cellar can be pushed open to reveal a freezing cold passageway (area W15).

+>You notice that the nearer you are to the back of the cellar, the colder it feels

+- DC 15 perception to find the secret door

+#### Blinsky
+- [[Piccolo]] jumps out at whoever enters and attacks their face
+- When [[Gadof Blinsky|Blinsky]] realizes who it is, he calls off [[Piccolo]]
+	- his story:
+		- he was being attacked by vampires in [[The Town of Vallaki (N)|Vallaki]], but [[Piccolo]] distracted them by jumping on their faces
+		- That gave [[Gadof Blinsky|Blinsky]] enough time to run and hide
+		- He snuck from alley to alley until he was able to make a break for the woods
+		- [[Piccolo]] found him in the woods and they camped there for a night
+		- but they woke up to find themselves surrounded by

 ## Statblocks